cdig/cd-module/README.md

 # cd-module v2

 This branch contains the cd-module v2 codebase.
 It's a big upgrade over the original cd-module codebase (which lives on in the [master](https://github.com/cdig/cd-module) branch).
-Read on to learn all about it!
+Keep reading to learn all about v2 — like how it's only 6 short of being tasty.

 <br>
 ## Starting A New v2 Module